 Incoming letter mail may be picked up from your mailbox, located in the lobby of your residence hall.

 Note: All mail and packages must have your full name on the address label.
 Otherwise the package cannot be released to you as your ownership cannot be verified.
 We cannot accept mail or packages for any person that is not a confirmed resident of the residence hall.
 Additionally, cash-on-delivery items will not be accepted.
+Packages will not be distributed after business hours.

 Your addresses are as follows: